pietro-foini/Mentor/README.md

 # Mentor

-This is a PyTorch implementation of Mentor (*Modeling Teams Performance Using Deep Representational Learning on Graphs*)
+This is a PyTorch implementation of Mentor (📖 *Modeling Teams Performance Using Deep Representational Learning on Graphs*)

 Authors: Pietro Foini, Francesco Carli, Nicolò Gozzi, Nicola Perra, Rossano Schifanella